AdamGuidarini/MediTrak/README.md

 # MediTrak
 An Android app that helps users keep track of their medications.

+## About

+MediTrak is an Android application designed to make it easier for users to keep track of their medications and to help them remember to take them.
+It offers the ability to add medications for multpile patients, set medication reminders on a variety of intervals, and take notes on a medication to record any adverse effects if might cause.
+All user data is stored locally is not share with either the developer or any other third party.

 ## Requirements

 + Android 8.0 Oreo or newer